Complaints and Remedy Policy 2024 - 2027

 - Acknowledgement - five working days

-- Full response - ten working days after the complaint has been acknowledged
+- Full response - ten working days after the complaint acknowledgement letter has been sent

-7.5 Our Complaints team will contact the customer to discuss the complaint to:
+7.4 Our complaints team will contact the customer to discuss the complaint to:

-a. clarify any aspects of the complaint they are unclear about
+- clarify any aspects of the complaint they are unclear about,

-b. understand the outcomes the customer is seeking
+- understand the outcomes the customer is seeking,

-c. give a customer the opportunity to tell us more information
+- give a customer the opportunity to tell us more information,

-d. confirm any elements Derby Homes are not responsible for or are unclear
+- confirm any elements Derby Homes are not responsible for and direct the customer to alternative routes for those elements, such as enquiries or appeals,

-e. ask if the customer has any support needs to help identify any reasonable adjustments that may be required
+- ask if the customer has any support needs to help identify any reasonable adjustments that may be required.

-7.6 The team will work with relevant service leads to gather all the information to investigate the complaint.
+7.7 The team will investigate our records, and work with relevant services to gather all the information to investigate the complaint.

-7.7 Before the complaint response is sent to a customer, the Complaints team will contact the customer to discuss the outcome of their investigation.
+7.8 Before the complaint response is sent to a customer, the Complaints Team will contact them to discuss the outcome of their investigation.
 A full response will be sent to the customer after this conversation.
-Where we have been unable to talk to the customer, a response letter will be sent.
+Where we have been unable to talk to the customer (for example if the customer expresses a preference not to be telephoned), a response letter will be sent.

 7.9 We will confirm the following in writing at the completion of stage one:

-e. the details of any remedy offered to put things right
+- the details of any remedy offered to put things right;

-g. we address all points raised in the complaint definition and provide clear reasons for any decisions, referencing the relevant policy, law and good practice where appropriate
+- all points raised in the complaint definition will be addressed, with clear reasons given for any decisions made, referencing the relevant policy, law and good practice where appropriate;

-h. details of how to escalate the matter to stage two if the customer is not satisfied with the response
+- details of how to escalate the matter to stage two if the customer is not satisfied with the response, and;

-i. details of how to escalate the matter to the relevant ombudsman service if the customer remains dissatisfied
+- details of how to escalate the matter to the relevant Ombudsman Service if the customer remains dissatisfied or is seeking assistance or advice.

 7.10 A complaint response is sent to customer when the answer to the complaint is known, not when the outstanding actions required to address the issue are completed.
-Outstanding actions are tracked and actioned promptly with appropriate updates provided to the customer.
+Outstanding actions are tracked and actioned promptly, with appropriate updates provided to the customer by the relevant department.

-7.11 If the customer is not satisfied with the response given at stage one, they can ask for this to be reviewed by escalating their complaint to the stage two, this is referred to as a stage two complaint.
+7.11 If the customer is not satisfied with the response given at stage one, they can ask for this to be reviewed by escalating their complaint to the stage two.

 Stage two

-7.12 Customers do not have to explain their reasons for wanting a stage two, simply that they remain unhappy.
-Derby Homes will make reasonable efforts to understand why the customer remains unhappy as part of the stage two response.
+7.12 Customers do not have to explain their reasons for requesting a stage two complaint, they just need to inform us that they remain dissatisfied.
+Derby Homes will make reasonable efforts to understand why the customer remains dissatisfied as part of the stage two review.

-7.14 The person considering the complaint at stage two is never the same person that considered the complaint at stage one.
-The relevant Head of Service will appoint the most appropriate officer to investigate the stage two complaint.
+7.14 The person considering the complaint at stage two is never the same person that considered the complaint at stage one, to ensure impartiality.

 7.15 The timescales once a complaint has been made are: